fortrabbit/help/docs/git-troubleshooting.md

 ### Git client max connections

 Some graphical clients for Git, like SourceTree and GitKraken are fetching often and are opening many parallel connections.
 So you might get blacklisted here for using one of those.
 You can change the settings of your GUI client: In GitKraken, you can turn off auto-fetching under your preferences.
 In SourceTree you can turn off checks for default remotes.

+### Composer errors

+Sometimes you might see a Composer error in the git deploy log.
+This is rare.
+This can stop your code to be deployed.
+Usually this is caused by configuration issues on your side.
+Check your composer.json for dependency issues.

 ## Reporting issues with Git in support